gunesacar/tbb-fp/README.md

 tbb-fp
 ======

-Demo project to evaluate fingerprinting defenses in the Tor Browser
+Demo project to evaluate Tor Browser's fingerprinting defense for screen resolution.

-Calculate the amount of entropy reduction by the existing screen resolution countermeasure.
-Run simulations with different window resizing parameters and report the entropy of the new distribution (plus some metrics).
+Calculates the amount of entropy reduction by the existing screen resolution countermeasure and runs simulations with different window resizing parameters.
+Reports the entropy of the new distribution, number of different anonymity sets and some metrics.

 Computations are based on Panopticlick database dump found on [Tor Bug Tracker](https://trac.torproject.org/projects/tor/attachment/ticket/4810/panopticlick-screen-resolution-detection.txt).